 Student Leadership, Health and Career

-Programs and services include: Alcohol and Other Drug Awareness Programs; Associated Students, Inc. (Student Government, Student Programming Board, Channel Islands View (student newspaper) and The Nautical yearbook); Career Development Services; Personal Counseling Services; Student Health Services; Student Leadership; Student Clubs and Organizations; The Hub (temporary Student Union); Judicial Affairs; and Interfaith Council.
+Programs and services include: Alcohol and Other Drug Awareness Programs; Associated Students, Inc. (Student Government, Student Programming Board, Channel Islands View (student newspaper) and The Nautical yearbook); Career Development Services; Personal Counseling Services; Student Health Services; Student Leadership; Student Clubs and Organizations; The Hub (temporary Student Union); Community Responsibility and Student Conduct; and Interfaith Council.

 Student Access, Orientation and Transition Programs